sulimonsta/Capstone1/README.txt

 ### API Notes

 This website utilizes the `nba_api`, an unofficial NBA API for accessing player, team, and game data.
-The API's extensive documentation and community support have made it a reliable source for real-time and historical NBA data.

 ### Technology Stack